MIST: Multiple Instance Spatial Transformer Network: Implementation

 \paragraph{Image reconstruction / auto-encoding.} As illustrated in \Figure{arch}, for \synthesistask{} we append our patch extraction network with a \textit{shared} auto-encoder for each extracted patch.
 We can then train this network to \textit{reconstruct} the original image by inverting the patch extraction process and minimizing the mean squared error between the input and the reconstructed image.
 Overall, the network is designed to \textit{jointly} model and localize repeating structures in the input signal.
 Specifically, we introduce the generalized inverse sampling operation~$\sampler^{-1}(\bP_i, \bx_i)$, which starts with an image of all zeros, and places the patch $\bP_i$ at $\bx_i$.
 We then sum all the images together to obtain the reconstructed image, optimizing the task loss

 \paragraph{Multiple instance classification.} By appending a classification network to the patch extraction module, we can also perform multiple instance learning.
 For each extracted patch $\patch_k$ we apply a shared classifier network to output $\hat{\by}_k \in \IR^{C}$, where $C$ is the number of classes.
 In turn, these are then converted into probability estimates by the transformation $\hat{\bp}_k = \softmax(\hat{\by}_k)$.
-With $\by_{l}$ being the one-hot ground-truth labels of instance $l$ with unit norm, we define the multi-instance classification loss as